Handling Errors in Flutter with the ErrorWidget

 }

-One of the key features of the ErrorWidget is that it can be customized to display a custom error message and/or icon.
+One of the key features of the ErrorWidget is that it can be customized to display a custom error message or icon.
 This allows developers to provide more detailed information about the error and provide guidance on how the user can resolve the problem.

 class CustomErrorScreen extends StatelessWidget {